 - Microsoft releases tool to hide or block unwanted Windows 10 updates (ZDNet)

 - Windows 10 S: A cheat sheet (TechRepublic)

 Who does Windows 10 affect?

 Users running an eligible version of Windows 7 (SP1) or Windows 8/8.1 could have upgraded to Windows 10 Home or Windows 10 Pro for free until July 29, 2016.
-However, the time for the free upgrade has passed and acquiring a copy of Windows 10 from the Microsoft Store now costs $119.99.
+However, the time for the free upgrade has passed anda copy of Windows 10 from the Microsoft Store costs $119.99.

 Users running Windows XP or Windows Vista must purchase a copy of Windows 10 from the Microsoft Store or other retailer.
 There is no direct upgrade path from Windows XP or Windows Vista to Windows 10.
 On these machines, Windows 10 must be loaded as a "clean install," and users should back up their data prior to installing the new operating system.